Length Does Not Matter

 Quality Matters Discussions among home inspectors frequently circle back to the “correct” length of a home inspection report.
 Obviously, there is no right or wrong answer here and the sheer number of observations in a report is likely to reflect the size, age, and condition of…

 What are moisture ants?
 Moisture ants are a wood-destroying organism that indicates there is wet wood in or around a house.
 Moisture ants are not a primary wood-destroying organism meaning they do not infest dry wood.
 Because wet wood is a prerequisite, moisture ants could be…

 I’ve Got Mold In My Attic!

-Frequently asked questions about a common problem in some climate zones Mold is a 4-letter word in real estate and mold remediation is a multi-billion dollar industry that thrives on the fear created by the lack of metrics we have to quantify the risk of…
+Frequently asked questions about a common problem in some climate zones Mold is a 4-letter word in real estate and mold remediation is a multi-billion-dollar industry that thrives on the fear created by the lack of metrics available to quantify the risk of mold exposure…

 Understanding Open Grounds and Options for Repair